CEOmilo/cli-integration/README.md

 # hello-world!
-This is my Hello World repository for my first ever Git repo This is purely for testing purposes
+This is my Hello World repository for my first ever Git repo.
+This is purely for testing purposes.